-- .09 The assumed exercise may depend on the interest rates in the scenario.
-Anti-selection by commercial borrowers and issuers would usually be intense. - 10 Forecasted cash flows would include any penalty generated by exercise of an option.
+- .10 The assumed exercise of an option may depend on the interest rates in the scenario.
+Antiselection by commercial borrowers and issuers would usually occur systematically. - .11 Forecasted cash flows would include any penalty generated by exercise of an option.